 - Incorporate machine learning and AI: Companies should leverage machine learning and AI to identify unusual or suspicious activity that may not be captured by traditional rule-based monitoring.

 - Train models regularly: Machine learning models need to be trained regularly with new data to ensure they remain accurate and effective in identifying potential financial crime.

 - Continuously monitor and adjust models: Companies should monitor the performance of machine learning models and adjust them as necessary to improve accuracy and reduce false positives.

 Sample AML Compliance Rules

-Abnormally high transaction: This rule identifies parties with abnormally high payment transaction volume.
-This rule is suitable for a peer-to-peer payment network where funds can be withdrawn to an external account.
+- Abnormally high transaction: This particular rule is designed to pinpoint parties who have an unusually high volume of payment transactions.
+It's a good fit for a peer-to-peer payment network that allows funds to be withdrawn to an external account.

 - High increase in overall transaction volume: This rule pertains to an increase in the overall transaction volume.
 Specifically, it identifies parties that have conducted recent transactions with a significantly higher value than their average over the last 7 days.
 The rule excludes parties with short-standing histories, low balances, and low outgoing transaction values.

 - Suspicious transaction: If a customer's behavior deviates from their usual patterns, it may indicate an account takeover or an externally influenced transaction.
 This is particularly relevant in the case of high-value transactions.

 - High transaction from a new user: This rule pertains to transactions made by new users with high volume.
 Traders become alert when they notice a large portion of their trading activity comes from recently created accounts, which can be a potential warning sign.